Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 ![Headshot][]

-  [Headshot]: https://filedn.com/l7C36orhaIP0u9d6RtOoEES/jnjoseph_headshot_live.jpg?classes=floatright,inline,headshot&featherlight=false "Dr. Jared Joseph"

 I am a sociologist that studies abuses of power in government.
 I earned my Ph.D. at the University of California, Davis in in sociology with a designated emphasis in computational social science.
 I combine computational methods such as social network analysis, natural language processing, geospatial analysis, and machine learning with open source and governmental data to uncover patterns of misfeasance and malfeasance by our public servants.
 From the political networks of politicians and prohibition gangsters to bias hidden in the text of academic recruitment, I use new methods to work on old problems of corruption and inequality.

 At Smith College I am a visiting assistant professor in the Statistical & Data Sciences program.
 I have experience working with both United States and United Kingdom governmental organizations applying machine learning to real-world problems.
 In the UK I worked with the national lab for data science and machine learning, the Alan Turing Institute, on early detection systems in foster care to assure children were receiving adequate services.
-Meanwhile in the US I worked with the Internal Revenue Service to built a machine learning system that determined the credibility incoming fraud reports.
+Meanwhile in the US I worked with the Internal Revenue Service to built a machine learning system that determined the credibility of incoming fraud reports.

 ### Contacting Me